huBioinfo/CytoCommunity/README.md

 Python version: 3.10.6

+R version: 4.2.0

-Create a new conda environment:
+1.Create a new conda environment for the program and activate it via the instructions:

 ```
 conda create --name CytoCommunity python=3.10.6
+conda activate CytoCommunity
 ```

-Install the requirements:
+2.Install the requirements in the environment with:

 ```
 conda install --file requirements_linux.txt
 ```

-Or Install the dependencies directly:
+You can also install the dependencies directly via the instructions:

 ```
 conda install pandas